-Please note that all students must also select two reserve subjects as, although we try to give all students their first-choice options, this is not always possible due to limitations, such as; teacher numbers, class numbers + sizes, option blocking and availability of specialist equipment (such as for Photography or Food).
+Please note that all students must also select two reserve subjects as, although we try to give all students their first-choice options, this is not always possible due to limitations, such as: class sizes, option blocking and availability of specialist equipment (such as for Photography or Food).
 Please ensure the first four options and the two reserve subjects are entered in order of preference.